 Cloud computing has become increasingly popular in recent years.
-And although it was once thought of as merely a springboard to true public and private clouds, the hybrid cloud has proven itself to be the ultimate destination for enterprise IT.
+And although it was once thought of as merely a springboard to true public and private clouds, the has proven itself to be the ultimate destination for enterprise IT.
 A hybrid cloud is created when at least one public and one private cloud instance are combined.
 This model enables enterprises to maintain and reestablish control over their IT environments, as well as send non-critical workloads to the public cloud to take advantage of its flexibility and scalability.

 It is now the most commonly used model in large organizations.
 Vendors including RedHat, Amazon Web Services (AWS) and VMware have developed their own hybrid cloud services.
 Third-party businesses are also creating their own tools to manage and deploy hybrid clouds.
 Even companies on the smaller side can use the hybrid cloud to employ a combination of the public cloud’s services they have secured on their own private networks.

 The hybrid cloud takes advantage of the benefits of both public and private clouds.
 However, it doesn’t do this without facing a few risks, and deployment isn’t always simple.
 Creating a hybrid cloud environment is a complex job.
 There are a lot of networks and datacenters to consider, as well as software and services, and getting a handle on them all can lead to headaches.